pearlchen/getting-started-guides/ethernet_over_usb/once_connected.md

 ## Use SSH instead of a serial connection

-Use PuTTY to wirelessly SSH into the Intel® Edison at "192.168.2.15" instead of using a wired serial connection.
+Use Terminal or PuTTY to wirelessly SSH into the Intel® Edison at "192.168.2.15" instead of using a wired serial connection.

 ```
 ssh root@192.168.2.15